DeMarcoLab/autolamella/docs/walkthrough.md

 ![Microscope connected and stage parameters](img/walkthrough/connectToMicroscope2.png)

 ## Step 3: Creating/Loading an Experiment
-AutoLamella requires an Experiment to be created/loaded before any saving and milling of lamellae can begin.
-An 'Experiment' groups all of the fiducials and lamellae into a single object that is logged and saved upon any updates to any of the current lamellae or any additions.
+AutoLamella requires an experiment to be created/loaded before any saving and milling of lamellae can begin.
+An 'experiment' groups all of the fiducials and lamellae into a single object that is logged and saved upon any updates to any of the current lamellae or any additions.
 The Experiment is automatically saved, this does not need to be done by hand and can then be loaded again later by importing the .yaml file.

-To create/load an experiment:
+To create/load an experiment, click on the file menu and click on either create or load experiment as shown in the figure below:

 ![create/load experiment](img/walkthrough/createExperiment.png)